 - Support: Relates to how the security posture effects short-term supportability of the environment.

 - Maintenance: Relates to how the security posture impacts long-term maintenance costs.

-Cost: Tests that relate to the overall cost-effectiveness system like reserved instance usage, proper instance sizing, any sort of unused, paid capacity, etc.
+Cost: Probes that relate to the overall cost-effectiveness system like reserved instance usage, proper instance sizing, any sort of unused, paid capacity, etc.

 - Architecture: Relates to the relative cost-effectivness of the overall design and setup of the environment.

 - Support: Relates to the relative cost-effectivness of the short-term supportability of the environment.

 - Maintenance: Relates to the relative cost-effectiveness of long-term maintenance costs.